Little upside in prospect for British banks from election result

 CONSERVATIVE-LED COALITION

-Analysts said the most favorable outcome now for banks is a Conservative-led coalition, likely with Northern Ireland's pro-British Democratic Unionist Party (DUP).
+Analysts said the most favourable outcome now for banks is a Conservative-led coalition, likely with Northern Ireland's pro-British Democratic Unionist Party (DUP).

 "The best case for the markets, as it stands now, is a continuity of the current government with outside support from some of the parties," Chirantan Barua of Bernstein wrote in a research note.